spotlightpa/poor-richard/content/about/about-staff.md

 url = "/about/staff/"
 type = "staff-page"
 +++
-Spotlight PA is building a highly talented team of investigative journalists and ushering in a new era of accountability for state government and beyond.
-When the citizens of Pennsylvania pay their taxes, need help in a tough time, or vote a politician into office, we'll be there to make sure they get what they deserve.
+Spotlight PA is the largest newsroom in Pennsylvania dedicated to holding the Pennsylvania state government to account.
+Our team of a dozen investigative reporters and editors based in the capital are working every day to keep track of taxpayer dollars and ensure the government is working for the people — and no one else.
 Contact our reporters using the emails below, or [see how to send us tips more securely](/tips/).